A Journey with the Lord

 Seeking excellence to serve the Lord, my husband enrolled in Christian Leaders Institute.
 He has learned so much there and strengthened his walk with the Lord.
 He can access the classes from anywhere the Lord has led us to serve and learn.
 Now, I am enrolled to learn new tools for my ministry.
 I know that having a Theology degree does not mean I know enough of my glorious God.
 So, I want to continue my theological and biblical education because I see how important is to learn.
 I also see how important a title and credentials are in the secular world.
 Therefore, I want to present myself equipped to honor my Lord before the people He calls me to serve.

-My desire is to graduate from the Christian Leaders College.
+My desire is to graduate from the CLI’s Leadership Excellence School.
 I pray that the Lord to provides for me to do it if this pleases Him.
 As a full-time missionary, I have no income or resources to pay for anything.
 The Lord faithfully provides for my needs through many generous servants for Him, so I know my help will come from Him.

 God is a Good Father and God